South Sudan leader ready for talks but rival doesn't commit

 "Before the promise of South Sudan’s future is soaked in more blood, President Kiir and the opposition must work immediately for a cessation of hostilities and move towards an understanding about future governance of the country," Kerry told reporters in the South Sudanese capital Juba.

-Delegations from both sides have been meeting in neighboring Ethiopia, but their talks have failed to advance since the January 23 signing of a ceasefire that never took hold.
+Delegations from both sides have been meeting in neighbouring Ethiopia, but their talks have failed to advance since the Jan.
+23 signing of a ceasefire that never took hold.

 Kerry said a meeting between Kiir and Machar, which would be their first face-to-face encounter since the conflict began, would be "critical" to finally implementing the ceasefire.
 He said such talks might take place as early as next week, though that was before he had spoken with Machar.